Congratulations, you’re expecting baby number 2! Or maybe you’re just thinking about taking the plunge.

 I kid!… kind of.

 When your kids are very young, it may feel like you’ll never have time to yourself again.
 This depends largely on your parenting style: if you’re someone who is good about asking for help (or hiring babysitters) to watch your kids so you can get out, you’ll probably fare a lot better in this regard.
-If you have a harder time widening your network of trust — or leaving a newborn with anyone but yourself (this was 100% Alicia’s experience) — this feeling of losing yourself to your kids’ needs can be a lot more intense.
+If you have a harder time widening your network of trust — or leaving a newborn with anyone but yourself (the pandemic has seriously worsened this problem/fear among MANY) — this feeling of losing yourself to your kids’ needs can be a lot more intense.

 For those of you going back to work, the second time around should be a little easier, though perhaps a bit more logistically complicated (taking one child to school and the baby to daycare, for example – or as we call it, the dreaded “multiple drop off”).
 For those staying at home, getting some help at home with housework or with the kids (or both!) will go a long way in helping you get some much needed time for you – even if it’s just once or twice a week.